What Are Muscle Knots? Causes, Symptoms & Relief

 Why do I feel knots after sleeping?

-A person sleeping with a supportive pillow to maintain neutral neck alignment and prevent muscle knots.
+A person sleeping soundly on their side with a supportive pillow, ensuring neutral neck alignment to prevent muscle knots and improve sleep quality.

 Side-sleepers often keep one shoulder protracted all night.
 Switch sides and use a supportive pillow to keep your neck neutral.